cryling/gender-engine/README.md

 #### Prerequisites

 - Docker
 - The WGND 2.0 dataset from Harvard Dataverse.
 You can find the dataset under the [DOI: 10.7910/DVN/MSEGSJ](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MSEGSJ).
-This project uses name-country pairs, so you need to download the CSV named wgnd_2_0_name-gender-code.
+This project uses the wgnd_2_0_name-gender-code.csv and the wgnd_2_0_name-gender.csv.

 #### Installation

 1. Download the appropriate dataset from the Harvard Dataverse.
-Ensure you download the wgnd_2_0_name-gender-code.csv file.
+Ensure you download the wgnd_2_0_name-gender-code.csv and the wgnd_2_0_name-gender.csv file.

-2. Copy the CSV file into the root data folder of this project.
-Alternatively, you can provide the file path to the CSV as a build argument when building the Docker image.
+2. Copy the CSV files into the root data folder of this project.
+Alternatively, you can provide the file path to the CSV files as a build argument when building the Docker image.

 3. Build the Docker Image